MomentsLD/moments/docs/dfe.rst

 Data
 ****

 Let's first look at the data we'll be working with.
-Here, I used sing-population data from the Mende from Sierre Leone (MSL) from the 1000 Genomes Project [1000G]_.
-In :numref:`all_data`, I plotted the unfolded SFS for three classes of mutations in coding regions genome-wise.
+Here, I used single-population data from the Mende from Sierre Leone (MSL) from the 1000 Genomes Project [1000G]_.
+In :numref:`all_data`, I plotted the unfolded SFS for three classes of mutations in coding regions genome-wide.
 We can see that the missense variants are skewed to lower frequencies than synonymous variants, on average, and loss-of-function (LOF) variants are skewed to even lower frequencies.

 It can be difficult to judge the skew of the SFS based on SFS counts, since the total mutational target for each mutation class differs (:numref:`mutation_rates`).
-In the right panel of the plot, we can see that of all LOF variants observed in the MSL population, roughly 50% of them are singletons; compare that to synonymous variants, of which less than 30% are singletons.
+In the bottom panel of the plot, we can see that of all LOF variants observed in the MSL population, roughly 50% of them are singletons; compare that to synonymous variants, of which less than 30% are singletons.